Tony Harris (journalist)

-Tony Harris (born July 25, 1967) is an American journalist, news anchor and television producer.
+Tony Harris (born July 25, 1967) is an American journalist, news anchor, and television producer.
 He was notable for his time as an anchor on Al Jazeera English, Al Jazeera America, and CNN.

 Early life and education

 Harris is a native of Baltimore, Maryland and graduated from Franklin High School in nearby Reisterstown in 1985.
 He went on to earn a BA degree from the University of Maryland, Baltimore County.

 Career

 Radio

 Harris began his career in broadcasting as radio disc jockey in his native Baltimore, Maryland on WSID-AM after dropping out of Towson State University.
 He later worked for sister stations WLPL in Baltimore and WOOK in Washington, DC.
 He continued in radio moving to WJMO in Cleveland, where he was host of a morning talk show at age 21.

 Local television

 Two years later, in 1983, Harris was hired by WJW-TV, then the CBS affiliate in Cleveland, as a reporter for its "PM Magazine" show.
-He spent 10 year at WJW as co-host of the magazine and as a general assignment news reporter before leaving to join "Entertainment Tonight" where he worked until 1990.
+He spent 10 years at WJW as co-host of the magazine and as a general assignment news reporter before leaving to join "Entertainment Tonight" where he worked until 1990.

 Harris was a weekend news anchor in Cleveland, Ohio at WKYC (Channel 3) from 1990 to 1993.
 During that time he won a local Emmy Award.

 In 1993, Harris left Cleveland to join the original reporting team behind the Fox Network's prime time newsmagazine Front Page.

 He returned to local news in 1996 as lead anchor for WBFF's "News at 10" in Baltimore. and then for WGCL-TV in Atlanta, Georgia, before joining CNN in September 2004.